 Joint Admissions Medical Program

 Joint Admissions Medical Program (JAMP) targets first year undergraduates who are highly qualified and economically disadvantaged who have interests in pursuing a medical education.
-The program is based on our campus and extends over three summers of college to provide a formalized curriculum designed to develop these students’ knowledge of fundamental scientific concepts.
+JAMP is based on our campus and extends over three summers of college to provide a formalized curriculum designed to develop these students’ knowledge of fundamental scientific concepts.
 Funding sources are provided by state allocation.
-UT Southwestern has hosted the JAMP summer program since 2003.
+UT Southwestern has hosted JAMP since 2003.

-The Mentoring program is available to underrepresented minority medical students who are currently enrolled at UT Southwestern Medical School.
-Having a mentor contributes to the success of the medical student.
-Therefore we have created a mentoring program to help UT Southwestern medical students identify a mentor.
-Having a mentor will provide students a valuable resource that will guide them through their medical school years and provide guidance in their professional and personal development.
+Mentoring is available to underrepresented minority medical students who are currently enrolled at UT Southwestern Medical School.
+Having a mentor contributes to the success of the medical student and will provide students a valuable resource that will guide them through their medical school years and provide guidance in their professional and personal development.

 Parkland Collegiate Fellows Program

 Science Teacher Access to Resources at Southwestern

 Science Teacher Access to Resources at Southwestern (STARS) was developed in 1991 to improve the quality of science education in North Central Texas.
 STARS has since grown to serve more than 5,000 teachers and 30,000 students.